siduction/sidu-manual/data/en/0513-ssh_en.md

 ### SSH with Dolphin

-Both Dolphin and Krusader are capable of accessing data from a remote computer using the `sftp` protocol present in ssh.
+Both Dolphin and Krusader are capable of accessing data from a remote computer using the *sftp* protocol present in ssh.

 This is how it is done:
 1) Open a new Dolphin window.
-2) The syntax in the address bar is: `sftp://username@ssh-server.com`.
+2) The syntax in the address bar is: "sftp://username@ssh-server.com".

 Example 1: a dialog window opens and asks for the SSH password.
 One enters the password and clicks OK: